vectara/vectara-answer/README.md

 The UI source code is all in the `src/` directory.
 See the [UI README.md](https://github.com/vectara/vectara-answer/blob/main/src) to learn how to make changes to the UI source.

+NOTE: The UI assumes there is a metadata field called `url` for each document in your Vectara corpus.
+If the `url` field exists, it will be displayed with search results as a clickable URL.
+If it does not, the title is used instead, but it will not be clickable.

 ## Example applications

 The `config/` directory contains example configurations of a `vectara-answer` application.
 Each example has its own sub-directory that contains two files: